FNakano/CFA/projetos/powerAndsignalDistribution/README.md

 For the two examples, stdPCB (figure 1 left) is cut in two pieces.
 One piece (figure 1 middle) has four distribution rows the other has six ditribution rows (figure 1 right).
 One distribution row has four eyelets (holes) connected by a copper track.

-All holes in a distribution row are soldered to a header pin consequently all pins are electrically connected.
+All holes in a distribution row are soldered to a pin in a header consequently all pins are electrically connected.
 One distribution row with header pins inserted (not soldered) can be seen on figure 1 middle.

 ### Examples